ECE alumnus Abdallah develops robust, ultra-low-power ECG processor

 “Rami’s work clearly shows the benefits of taking a communications-inspired approach to the design of energy-efficient information processing systems,” Shanbhag said.
 “This approach represents a paradigm shift from traditional von Neumann style computing to a Shannon-style information processing.”

 Abdallah presented his research at the ISLPED ’12 conference in San Francisco July 30-August 1.
-The work was conducted as part of the Alternative Computational Models research theme in the Gigascale Systems Research Center and in collaboration with faculty from Illinois (including Douglas L. Jones, Andy Singer, and Rakesh Kumar) and elsewhere.
+The work was conducted as part of the Alternative Computational Models research theme in the Gigascale Systems Research Center and in collaboration with faculty from Illinois (including Douglas L. Jones, Andrew Singer, and Rakesh Kumar) and elsewhere.

 Editor's note: media inquiries should be directed to Brad Petersen, Director of Communications, at email@example.com or (217) 244-6376.